 Shelby Sorrel is a 24-year-old who works a desk job in a cubicle for an insurance company.
 In her spare time, she seriously enjoys food.
-Shelby has become a local foodie who fell into the title when she started posting pictures of her meals and the spaces she eats them in around the city to her personal Instagram account.
+Shelby has become a local foodie who fell into the title when she started posting pictures of her meals and the spaces she eats them in around the city to her personal account on social media platform– Instagram.

 She thinks what separated her from other prominent food bloggers is her focus on the space and not just the plate.
 She gained a following, befriended some fellow foodies and then started using hashtags to organically grow her following.
 She talks to IWDR about how technology has helped turn love of food into 11.8K Instagram followers and where she sees the future for what she does as a foodie.

 “I should probably be more shameful, but I just post what I want when I want and if someone doesn’t like it they can unfollow me.” says Shelby.